lpod/lpod-docs/level1-notes.rst

 set_author()
     changes the stored author's name; without argument, the process owner applies.

+set_content()
+    replaces the current content using the argument, that is a list of one or more paragraphs.

 An annotation object may be used as a regular context element in order to change its content through generic context-based element insertion, deletion of